samtby/VaxThrash/README.md

 - 👋 Hi, I’m ME
 - 👀 I’m interested in Video-Game, Animation, Music, Programmation, Drawing
 - 🌱 I’m currently learning C#, Unity 2D
-- 💞️ I’m looking to help me (if you want) to the "Project : Don't Fall"
+- 💞️ I’m looking to help me (if you want) on the "Project : Don't Fall"
 - 📫 How to reach me : No sé
+- Sorry for my BAD english....

 <!---
 VaxThrash/VaxThrash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.